Main product image for Ultralight N17 - CAN-FD Smart Motor Driver

 What makes it special?

-• Drive a NEMA17 motor reliably, powerfully and quietly
+• Drive a NEMA17 motor reliably, powerfully, and quietly

 Why Mettle & Byte?

-I have self-funded the prototype runs and the first production run, and at these sorts of scales, PCB production and assembly is NOT cheap.
-By buying from me you are directly supporting further development not only on Mettle & Byte hardware, but also Millennium Machines software (MillenniumOS, ArborCtl etc) and support, where we aim to bring open, cost-effective CNC milling to the masses.
+Mettle & Byte is a one-person operation, and the Ultralight N17 is what I hope will be the start of something.
+I self-funded the prototype runs and the first production run.
+At these scales, PCB production and assembly is not cheap.
+By buying from me you are directly supporting further development on Mettle & Byte hardware, as well as Millennium Machines software, and the broader goal of open, accessible CNC milling.

 Support

-As mentioned above, Mettle & Byte is just one person - me.
-I will provide best-effort support on the Millennium Machines Discord, and other members of the community may also be able to help out too.
-We run a pretty friendly ship over there!
+Mettle & Byte is one person.
+I provide best-effort support on the Millennium Machines Discord, and other community members often help out too.
+You can also email help at mnb dot ltd.

 Links to code and documentation